ruslo/hunter/docs/reference/errors/error.external.build.failed.rst

       ~/.hunter/_Base/Download/Hunter/0.19.90/21f5129/Unpacked/cmake/modules/hunter_fatal_error.cmake:20 (hunter_wiki)
       ...

-Carefuly note the directory that is given near the message "build step failed", and build it, like shown below
+Carefully note the directory that is given near the message "build step failed", and build it, like shown below

 .. code-block:: bash